Secure Your Bouncy Castle

-A bouncy castle, also called inflatable castle, is an inflatable recreation toy made from nylon or PVC, majorly played by kids (but adults are also OK).
+A bouncy castle, also called inflatable castle or bounce house, is an inflatable recreation toy made from nylon or PVC, majorly played by kids (but adults are also OK).
 It is air inflated by a blower through a long inlet tube and air pressure balanced with a short outlet tube.
-Due to its nature, an inflatable product, such as a bounce house, inflatable slide and others, should be carefully maintained and stored before, in time of playing and after.
+Due to its nature, an inflatable product, such as a bounce house, inflatable slide and other inflatable interactive games, should be carefully maintained and stored before, in time of playing and after.

-It is needless to say, very important to secure your bouncy castles before any kids jump on them.
-Well, there are dozens of do’s and don’ts a supervisor should definitely goes through to avoid any hazard to users.
+It is needless to say, securing your bouncy castles before any kids jump on them is very important.
+Here is a checklist of dozens of do’s and don’ts that instructors and supervisors should definitely go through to avoid any hazard to users.

 Equipment